NRTC Featured on Eye On Vision

 The second edition of A Transportation Guide for Persons who are Blind or Have Low Vision is available for viewing and free download from the Transportation Resources page of our website.
 The latest edition provides persons with vision impairments, or those who serve them, updated information and tips about finding and using transportation options.
 Topics covered include O&M training, bioptic driving, public transportation, ride-hailing services, and walking, among others.
 Transportation tips include specific factors to keep in mind that relate to the mode of transportation selected.

 OIB-TAC Best Practices

 New documents detailing Best Practices in the Administration of the OIB Program are available from the OIB-TAC.
-Developed by an expert panel, both documents detail best practices associated with services to older individuals who are blind (OIB) and are intended to be a guide to policy makers, service providers, and administrators in their efforts to provide quality services through OIB programs.
+Developed by an expert panel, both documents detail best practices associated with services to older individuals who are blind (OIB) and are intended to be a guide to policymakers, service providers, and administrators in their efforts to provide quality services through OIB programs.
 The Executive Summary provides the best practices conclusions, while the Best Practices Report also provides acceptable and unacceptable practices, as well as additional details about the creation process and expert panel members.
-Download the documents from the OIB-TAC website, then join the discussion on the OIB-TAC Forum.

 Publications, Presentations, and Miscellanies

 Cmar, J. L., McDonnall, M. C., & Crudden, A. (2018).
 Transportation self-efficacy and employment among individuals with visual impairments.
 Journal of Vocational Rehabilitation, 48(2), 257-268.